Table of Contents

-Is Red Light Therapy Effective For Joint Pain?
+- Red Light Therapy and Joint Pain

 Chronic joint pain is a widespread problem in the United States, with over 63 million people suffering from this type of chronic pain.
 Joint pain is not merely an uncomfortable inconvenience, but can significantly affect people’s quality of life.
 Joint pain can make even normal movements painful and can make seemingly simple tasks impossible for those who suffer from it.